-A streamlined AR process means being paid on time, standardization, and predictable outcomes.
+A streamlined Account Receivable process means being paid on time, standardization, and predictable outcomes.
 But, how do you get to a streamlined AR process?
 The answer is with a plan and time.
 In this article, we’ll show you the steps to take in reaching a highly efficient AR process.

 A policy ensures customers are treated fairly and employees are trained the same way every time.
 When employees reference the policy to determine how much credit to extend, when to send out late notices, and more, the customer experience becomes more standardized.

-For employees training on the basis of a document that outlines your AR process, including what to do for specific scenarios, there’s less of a chance they’ll deviate from the plan, and less chance of an inconsistent experience for both customers and coworkers.
+For employees training on the basis of a document that outlines your account receivable process, including what to do for specific scenarios, there’s less of a chance they’ll deviate from the plan, and less chance of an inconsistent experience for both customers and coworkers.

 Creating a policy entails outlining your entire AR process as well as updating the policy as needed.
 When someone new joins the AR team, you’ll be able to provide him/her with standardized training.